 Clearly delineated lines of responsibility ruled people’s lives.

-When I started the sixth grade I was as disappointed as the other thirty children I was sitting with.
-Some new teacher named Mrs. Laviani had walked in and informed us we would be hers for the school year.
+When I started the sixth grade, I was as disappointed as the other thirty children I was sitting with.
+A new teacher named Mrs. Laviani had walked in and informed us we would be hers for the school year.
 We'd all expected to get Mr. Schoeler.
 Everybody knew he was the best teacher.

-When I went home that day and told my mother, she said she was sure Mrs. Laviani would be a wonderful teacher.
+When I went home that day and told my mother, she said she was sure Mrs. Laviani would be an excellent teacher.

 "How come you didn't get Mr. Schoeler?"